-Thought-before it becomes fixed in belief-is invisible to our poor, undeveloped perceptions; it is a reality, though intangible, just as the perfume of flowers and many other ethereal substances which we are not able to perceive except by their effects.
+Thought-before it becomes fixed in belief-is invisible to our undeveloped perceptions; it is a reality, though intangible, just as the perfume of flowers and many other ethereal substances, which we are not able to perceive except by their effects.

 And yet the power to see these fine substances is latent among the undiscovered possibilities that will some time awaken within us.
-Even now we get occasional evidences of their existence when we are off our guard against everything but the commonplace and orthodox attainments of the present.
-We sometimes forget that we believe in nothing but what we call "established facts," and in these moments of forgetfulness, it may be that some mighty power within us, and kept out of sight by our ignorant beliefs, will steal a march on us and show itself in something unexpected to, and even unacceptable by our "sober senses."
+Even now we get occasional evidences of their existence, when we are off our guard against everything but the commonplace and orthodox attainments of the present.
+We sometimes forget that we believe in nothing but what we call "established facts," and in these moments of forgetfulness, it may be that some mighty power within us steals a march on us, and shows itself in something unexpected to, and even unacceptable by, our "sober senses."

-Then it is not impossible that the thought, which has so far mastered us as to render us in a measure unconscious of what we are thinking, or at least off our guard and unwatchful of the action of our mind, should suddenly appear before us in the objective.
+Then it is not impossible that the thought which has so far mastered us as to render us in a measure unconscious of what we are thinking, and watchful of the action of our mind, should suddenly appear before us in the objective.

 It is a living thing; each atom of its frail being is transfused by the Law.
-For the time being, it actually has an individuality of its own; an individuality quite negative, however, to that of its creator, myself, for instance, and holding its objective form 114 ready obedience to my caprice.
+For the time being, it actually has an individuality of its own: an individuality quite negative, however, to that of its creator, myself, for instance, and holding its objective form in ready obedience to my caprice.

-This is the real condition: I have been in a revery, a careless state of mind, when my thoughts were shaping themselves uncontrolled by my will.
-My will, which is my ego, being off guard, there is a tendency to disintegration in my body-the sum of my fixed beliefs.

-Then, stray thoughts, beliefs which are not fixed, may start up from the careless or indolent brain and actually become sufficiently fixed to be visible.
-In becoming thus partially fixed they draw upon the fixed beliefs (my body), which for the time are in a measure unfixed.
+This is the real condition: I have been in a reverie, a careless state of mind, when my thoughts were shaping themselves uncontrolled by my will.
+My will, which is my ego, being off guard, there is a tendency to disintegration in my body - the sum of my fixed beliefs.
+Then, stray thoughts, beliefs which are not fixed, may start up from the careless or indolent brain, and actually become sufficiently fixed to be visible.
+In becoming thus partially fixed, they draw upon the fixed beliefs (my body), which for a time are in a measure unfixed.

-And here we have the double presence, the second party, which may either be an exact resemblance of ourselves or the resemblance of some picture that exists or has existed at some previous time in the mind.
+And here we have the double presence, the second party, which may either be an exact resemblance of ourselves, or the resemblance of some picture that exists, or has existed, at some previous time in the mind.

 I recall an occasion when for a few hours I was so exceedingly negative that these thoughts took objective form by the hundred.
+124 BELIEFS

 They were literally annihilating me, and I was too weak to resist them.
-My life seemed to be passing out into them, when the physician was called, and by giving me a stimulant re-established the ego in my organization, which actually appeared to call into itself and absorb every one of the wandering shapes that were using me up in order to become objective to me.
+My life seemed to be passing out into them, when the physician was called, and by giving me a stimulant re-established the ego in my organisation, which actually appeared to call into itself and absorb every one of the wandering shapes that were disintegrating my body, and thus becoming objective to me.

-That thoughts are things is a fact that can-
+That thoughts are things is a fact that cannot be disputed.

-not be disputed.
 We might as well say that ether did not exist, because it is invisible, as to say that thought is nothing because it is not seen under ordinary conditions.

 There is no nothing.
-Wherever the Law of Attraction is recognized even in the feeblest manner, there, though unseen, exists the form of that recognition.
+Wherever the Law of Attraction is recognised, even in the feeblest manner, there, though unseen, exists the form of that recognition.
 Recognition is form.
 Recognition is the making visible of the Law.
-The Law is the only thing that can be recognized.
-It may be recognized in weakness or in strength; but wherever it is recognized, no matter whether the recognition is weak or strong, a manifestation of it is inevitable.
+The Law is the only thing that can be recognised.
+It may be recognised in weakness or in strength; but wherever it is recognised, no matter whether the recognition is weak or strong, a manifestation of it is inevitable.